 Edison is a larger medium-sized town located in the state of New Jersey.
 With a population of 100,661 people and 23 constituent neighborhoods, Edison is the fifth largest community in New Jersey.

 Housing costs in Edison are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Edison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Edison are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Edison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edison is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Edison who work in computer science and math (15.16%), management occupations (12.33%), and office and administrative support (9.74%).

 Also of interest is that Edison has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Edison, however, is that residents on average have to contend with a long commute, spending on average 34.94 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.